silverHub/readytotinker/src/pages/posts/hows-my-blog-works.md

 ![Netlify CMS](/images/cms.jpg "Netlify CMS")

 So why do you need Stackbit?
 Truth is, if you would start with a Gatsby template you could also get to this point with a fair amount of work.
 Stackbit just makes it a lot more easier, orchestrating the bits and providing a central place where you can easily manage the whole flow.
 Also sprinkle a nice customization in the form of templates for various use cases, when you logged in to Stackbit you will get a dashboard with your projects.
 You can also get free updates if the templates are developed further.

-**The pieces.** Here is a high level overview on the building blocks:
+Here is a high level overview on the building blocks:

 ***GitHub***: stores the source of the webpage.
 Change detection is built on webhooks, every commit on master branch triggers a build in Netlify.